Uncovering Real-Time Bugs with Specialized RTOS Tools

-More and more embedded systems rely on the use of Real-Time Operating Systems (RTOSs) to: satisfy real-time requirements, reduce time-to-market, simplify development, increase code portability, and simplify development.
-Despite its many benefits, an RTOS also has its drawbacks, one of which is the possibility of introducing improperly assigned task priorities, stack overflows, starvation, deadlocks, priority inversions and other hard-to-find bugs.
+More and more embedded systems rely on the use of Real-Time Operating Systems (RTOSes) to satisfy real-time requirements, reduce time-to-market, simplify development, increase code portability, and simplify development.
+Despite its many benefits, an RTOS also has its drawbacks, one of which is the possibility of introducing improperly assigned task priorities, stack overflows, starvation, deadlocks, priority inversions, and other hard-to-find bugs.

-In this paper, we will look at tools specifically designed to help RTOS-based application developers uncover some of these elusive bugs, identify issues and offer corrective actions.
+This paper will look at tools specifically designed to help RTOS-based application developers uncover some of these elusive bugs, identify issues, and offer corrective actions.
 These tools are readily available yet often unknown to embedded developers.

 What is an RTOS?

-A real-time operating system (a.k.a. an RTOS or real-time kernel) is software that manages the time of a CPU (Central Processing Unit) as efficiently as possible.
-Most kernels are written in C and require a small portion of code written in assembly language in order to adapt the kernel to different CPU architectures.
-When you design an application (your code) with an RTOS kernel, you simply split the work into tasks, each responsible for a portion of the job.
+A real-time operating system (RTOS or real-time kernel) is software that manages the time of a Central Processing Unit (CPU) as efficiently as possible.
+Most kernels are written in C and require a small portion of code written in assembly language to adapt the kernel to different CPU architectures.
+When you design an application (your code) with an RTOS kernel, you split the work into tasks, each responsible for a portion of the job.
 A task (also called a thread) is a simple program that thinks it has the CPU completely to itself.
 On a single CPU, only one task can execute at any given time.
 Your application code also needs to assign a priority to each task based on the task importance as well as a stack (RAM) for each task.
 In general, adding low-priority tasks will not affect the responsiveness of a system to higher-priority tasks.
 A task is also typically implemented as an infinite loop.
-The kernel is responsible for the management of tasks.
-This is called multitasking.
+The kernel is responsible for the management of tasks, which is called multitasking.
 Multitasking is the process of scheduling and switching the CPU between several sequential tasks.
 Multitasking provides the illusion of having multiple CPUs and maximizes the use of the CPU, as shown below.
-Multitasking also helps in the creation of modular applications.
+Multitasking also helps create modular applications.
 With a realtime kernel, application programs are easier to design and maintain.

 An RTOS decides which task the CPU will execute based on events